megvii-research/ED-Net/README.md

 ## A Lightweight Encoder-Decoder Path for Deep Residual Networks.
-Xin Jin, Yanping Xie, Xiu-shen Wei*, Borui Zhao, Yongshun Zhang, Xiaoyang Tan
+Xin Jin, Yanping Xie, Xiu-Shen Wei*, Borui Zhao, Yongshun Zhang, Xiaoyang Tan

 This repository is the official PyTorch implementation of paper "A Lightweight Encoder-Decoder Path for Deep Residual Networks".
 The paper is under revision, and will be released after acceptance.